Non Discrimination and Sexual Harassment Policy

 The policy regarding discrimination and sexual harassment as well as the Discrimination Complaint Form is available in the Office of Human Resources and Employee Relations.

 Students or employees with complaints of discrimination, sexual harassment, Title IX violations, or ADA matters involving Section 504 should direct them to the District Compliance Officer at (661) 722- 6300, extension 6311.
+The Title IX Complaint Form can be submitted to the Office of Human Resources and Employee Relations.

 The Vice President of Human Resources and Employee Relations, who serves as the District’s Compliance Officer, is the administrator responsible for receiving complaints of discrimination based on age as well as disability, race, religion and sex, including sexual harassment.